Building the Memory Muscle: How to Help Your Child Improve His Memory

 You’d think kids wouldn’t have a problem with memory—after all, parents sometimes jokingly refer to their own forgetfulness as “senior moments,” implying that age is to blame.
 But even young ones can have trouble retaining information.
 These days, it’s getting even harder for children to focus, given so many distractions and stimuli coming from all sides: tablets, TV, video games, and so on.
 This lack of focus means they may have difficulty committing things to memory.

-Memory is a necessary Camponent of learning, not just when it comes to rote memorization, but also when it comes to building on existing knowledge to help children nurture their talents.
+Memory is a necessary component of learning, not just when it comes to rote memorization, but also when it comes to building on existing knowledge to help children nurture their talents.
 Academic performance relies heavily on memory, but so do skills like playing an instrument: On the one hand, there’s memorizing facts and figures; on the other, there’s mastering chords and musical pieces.
 Developing your child’s skills and talents is thus dependent on what he’s able to learn and, more importantly, retain.

 Beyond card-matching games and other memory games you can play with your child online, here are six tips to help your child strengthen his memory muscle.

-1 Make sure he starts the day right.
 Studies over the years have shown that kids who regularly have breakfast perform better in school than those who skip the first meal of the day.
 After all, growing kids need fuel after going all those hours without food.
 But does it matter what kind of breakfast kids have?

 A Tufts University study suggests that it does.
 The findings indicate that a breakfast of sweetened oats is better than a bowl of sugary cereal when it comes to giving kids a cognitive boost, possibly because of the higher protein and fiber content.